I would like to Donate:

 Sharks have survived multiple major extinctions and yet in the last 50 years their numbers have seen a dramatic decline.
 Habitat destruction, overfishing and shark finning have pushed many species close to the limits of their evolutionary tolerance, making sharks one of the most threatened species on the planet.
 However, there is a glimmer of hope on the horizon in the form of ecotourism.
 Seen by many as the best socio-economic solution to over-exploitation, ecotourism has the power to protect sharks while also generating livelihoods.

-As concern for our environment grows and awareness about our impacts on the planet increases, it is not surprising that ecotourism is generating huge revenue for a number of regions.
+As concern for our environment grows and awareness about our impact on the planet increases, it is not surprising that ecotourism is generating huge revenue for a number of regions.
 According to the Center for Responsible Travel, the concept of ecotourism emerged in the late 1970s and became the fastest growing sector of the tourism industry by the early 1990s.

 In a recent study, undertaken by Austin J. Gallagher and Dr. Neil Hammerschlag of the R.J.
 Dunlap Marine Conservation Program at the University of Miami, it was discovered that sharks are not only ecologically important but economically too, and are worth a lot more alive than dead.
 The study valued a single live reef shark at $73 a day - over its life time this would equate to more than $200,000.
 Compare this to the one-off payment of $50 for a bowl of Shark Fin Soup.
 The monetary value speaks for itself but I’m sure many who have seen sharks in their natural habitat would agree that the experience alone is invaluable.